AntiMicro/antimicro/README.md

 ## Linux users

-We are maintaining an extended and updated Linux version, `antimicrox` at https://github.com/AntiMicroX/antimicroX. **Please use that version instead of this!**
+We are maintaining an extended and updated Linux version, `antimicrox` at https://github.com/AntiMicroX/antimicroX.

+**Please use `antimicrox` instead of `antimicro`!**

 See the README  for download options, there are RPM, DEB, AUR packages and flatpaks available.

 ## Windows users

 The currently maintained version, `antimicrox` fails to build for Windows.
 We are planning to fix it, but help is greatly appreciated!

-See this issue: https://github.com/AntiMicroX/antimicrox/issues/4
+**We are looking for Windows developers!** See this issue: https://github.com/AntiMicroX/antimicrox/issues/4

 In the meantime, continue using the current Windows binaries, and keep an eye out on here!